QuentinCG/Arduino-Hygrometer-Sensor-Library/README.md

 2) On your Arduino IDE, click "Sketch" menu and then "Include Library > Add .ZIP Libraries"

-3) You can now use the library on your project on launch an example ("File > Examples")
+3) You can now use the library for your project or launch an example ("File > Examples")

-## How to connect Raindrop sensor to arduino
+## How to connect Raindrop sensor to your Arduino

 Most Rain drop sensors have an analog and/or a digital output.

-They behave the same way:
+All rain drop sensors behave the same way:

 Raindrop Sensor  | Arduino
 -------- |  --------